 Property taxes

-Keep in mind that the assessed value is not the same as the price you paid for your home.
+Keep in mind that your home’s assessed value is not the same as the price you paid for it.
 If home values go up in your area, your city or county could assess your home at a higher value, meaning you’ll pay more in property taxes.

-When buying a home, there are two kinds of insurance to consider: homeowners insurance and private mortgage insurance, or PMI.
+When buying a home, there are two kinds of insurance to consider.

-Homeowners insurance protects you financially from unexpected events that damage your home, such as natural disaster, theft or vandalism.
-Though homeowners insurance isn’t required by law, most mortgage lenders require it in some form.
-The cost significantly varies, and there are many options, so it’s best to compare offers to keep the expense as low as possible.
+Most mortgage lenders will require you to take out a homeowners insurance policy, which protects against damage from unexpected events such as natural disasters, theft or vandalism.
+The cost significantly varies, especially in areas at high risk of floods or severe weather.
+There are many options, so it’s smart to compare offers to keep the expense as low as possible.

 HOA fees

-You’ll also need to pay for utilities, likely including water, sewer, gas and electricity.
-These costs vary according to location, but the general rule of thumb is the larger the property, the more utilities will cost.
+Don’t forget that you’ll also need to pay for basic utilities, like water, sewer, gas and electricity.
+These costs vary according to location, but generally the larger the property, the more utilities will cost.

 Down payment 20% of purchase price $100,000